tardate/LittleArduinoProjects/README.md

-# 227 Little Electronics and Arduino Projects
+# 228 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [KnightRider](./Electronics101/555Timer/KnightRider) - the familiar "Knight-Rider" LED circuit using a 555 and 4017
+> Latest addition:sparkles: [TransistorCurveTracer](./Electronics101/TransistorCurveTracer) - simple NPN transistor curve tracer using a Stairstep generator circuit

 Just my collection of electronics projects, many involving an Arduino in one way or another.